The studio is currently full and no longer accepting new students. Please check back at another time.

 - The Who and What: Piano lessons are available for beginner through early advanced, beginning age 7 and older.
 Lessons occur once a week, every week.

 - Required Materials: Must have access to a fully functional and well-tuned piano or full-sized weighted keyboard or digital piano for daily practice.
 Students should bring their music method books and repertoire to each lesson.
 Additional materials (piano book bag, metronomes, music, flash cards) may also be recommended.

 - Practice Expectations: A student’s progress is determined by dedicated practice, not by simply attending lessons.
 Ideally, students should practice at least 4-5 days a week.
 Specific amounts of practice time are not assigned to each student.
-Instead, students should practice long enough to complete their weekly assignment.
+Instead, students should practice long enough to hit the targets that we create during each lesson.